 - It’s not recommended for olive or brown skin, due to the risks of hyperpigmentation.

-- People with light skin can’t be tan (even with self-tanner) for their appointment, so you’ll need to stop all tanning four weeks before your appointment, to avoid the risk of pigment changes or burns.
+- People with light skin can’t be tan for their appointment, so you’ll need to stop all tanning four weeks before your appointment, to avoid the risk of pigment changes or burns.
 You’ll also need to avoid direct sunlight for a week post-treatment.

 - Individual pain thresholds vary, so you may experience discomfort that ranges from a pinprick during the session to a more discomfort level.
 Using the Zimmer chiller and numbing the treatment area makes the process manageable.